-Some medical terminations may take 3 hours, others may take 6 hours (like mine), every lady is different by Sarah
+Some medical terminations may take 3 hours, others may take 6 hours (like mine), every lady is different

 Hi.
 I wanted to share my story with you following my medical termination at 6 weeks 5 days.